bmwcarit/joynr/wiki/jee.md

 * `MessagingPropertyKeys.PROPERTY_SERVLET_HOST_PATH` - this property needs to
 be set to the URL under which the application server you are running on can be reached, e.g. `https://myapp.mycompany.net`.
-* `MessagingpropertyKeys.CHANNELID` - this property should be set to the application's unique DNS entry, e.g. `myapp.mycompany.net`.
-This is important, so that all nodes of the cluster are identified by the same channel ID.
-* `MqttModule.PROPERTY_KEY_MQTT_BROKER_URI` - use this to configure the URL for connecting to the MQTT broker being used for communication.
-E.g. `tcp://mqtt.mycompany.net:1883`.

 #### Optional Properties